 How Much Info to Include in Your Destination Wedding Invitations

 There’s a lot to communicate in destination wedding invitations, but don’t overwhelm guests with too many details.
-People are busy so give them just enough information, and then direct them to your personal “wedsite” for more.
-But here is some of the critical info that you should include:
+People are busy so give them just enough information, and then direct them to your personal wedding website or app for more.
+Here is some of the critical info that you should include on your invitations:

 - Date and time